hmeng/the-gen-z-catechism/chapters/post-42.md

 ---
-layout: default
+layout: chapter
-title: "Post 42"
+title: "Post #42: What do churches do?"
 ---
 # Post #42: What do churches do?